andyjin2000/shift-stanford.github.io/healthai/README.md

 Now edit index.html to be up to date for the new year!
 At the minimum that'll require:
 - Adding images for speakers in img/
 - Editing index.html for a speaker with:
---- The date they are speaking
+ - The date they are speaking
---- The path to their image
+ - The path to their image
---- The link to a bio
+ - The link to a bio
---- The speaker name
+ - The speaker name
---- The speaker title
+ - The speaker title
---- A video if you have it
+ - A video if you have it

-Some of the introductory text at the top of the website will also have to change and ideally a new link is added to point to the previous iteration of the course.
+Some of the introductory text at the top of the website will also have to change and ideally a new link is added to point to the previous iteration of the course's website.